echkode/PhantomBrigadeMod_Fixes/README.md

 ## DataManagerSave.SaveAIData

 Empty names were being serialized out for overworld entities which could cause trouble when the saved game was loaded again.
 Best to skip these nameless overworld entities.

-## OverlapUtility.OnAreaOfEffectAgainstUnits

-Inflicted heat and stagger damage was getting assigned to inflicted concussion damage.
-The fix puts the right amount in each of the damage categories.